JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 ## Debug in browser

 Most modern browsers provide tools that allow inspecting the page content and debugging the code that executes on it.
-Refer to your browser's documentation for the detailed information about its developer tools.
+Refer to your browser's documentation for more details.

 To debug Kotlin/JS in the browser: